-On the local market the classical individual life business reached € 12,3 mn, a decrease of 20,9% due to the refusal of single premiums in fixed yield products.
+On the local market the classical individual life business reached € 11.2 mn, a decrease of 9.2% due to the refusal of single premiums in fixed yield products and no willingness to actively develop this activity.

-Corporate life business remains stable with € 8,3 mn gross written premium.
+Corporate life business remains stable with € 8,6 mn gross written premium.